aphothexe/marbles-system1/faqs-micropython.md

 ### Device is busy?

-This error suggests your board is in the middle of doing something and you'll nee
+This error suggests your board is in the middle of doing something and you'll need to interrupt it by pressing the stop button in Thonny.
+If that doesn't get it talking, try resetting the board or disconnecting and reconnecting the USB cable.
+Restarting Thonny can also sometimes help!

+If none of that helps, you might have a malfunctioning `main.py` - you can clear everything that's in the board's flash memory by following [these instructions](#how-do-i-get-micropython-onto-my-device).
+Note that this will delete the all the code saved on your device, so you should only do it as a last resort!